ghall89/ghall.space/src/content/blog/2025/building-a-mac-app-without-xcode-part-1.md

 `ln -s -f /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/sourcekit-lsp ~/Library/Application\ Support/BBEdit/Language\ Servers/sourcekit-lsp`

-However, I found it to be a tad slow, so I opted for the lazy route and just installed [Zed’s Swift extension](https://github.com/zed-extensions/swift).
+~~However, I found it to be a tad slow, so~~[^1] I opted for the lazy route and just installed [Zed’s Swift extension](https://github.com/zed-extensions/swift).
 There is also [one for VSCode](https://marketplace.visualstudio.com/items?itemName=swiftlang.swift-vscode), for anyone who wants to go that route.

 However, now that I have it set up in BBEdit, I could just jump in and edit a file quickly if needed.